jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 * While Imbolc (February 1-2) celebrates the first stirrings of spring within the community context, our calendar recognizes the spring equinox as the astronomical beginning of a new year
 * The traditional festivals remain important community celebrations within our framework
 * Our calendar adds astronomical precision to personal timekeeping while honoring the cultural significance of established observances

+## Experiencing the Calendar

+As you begin to notice the lunar cycles and seasonal transitions marked in this calendar, you may discover a deeper connection to the natural world.
+Consider starting with a single lunar month - observe how the energy shifts from new moon to full and back again.
+Mark the equinox as a moment of balance and renewal.

+This calendar invites not just intellectual understanding but lived experience, offering a way to reconnect with cosmic rhythms that have guided humanity since our earliest days.

 ## Contributions